ansible/ansible/docs/docsite/rst/network/user_guide/platform_netconf_enabled.rst

 Bastion/Jumphost Configuration
 ------------------------------
-To use a jump host to connect to a netconf enabled device you must set the ANSIBLE_NETCONF_SSH_CONFIG environment variable.
+To use a jump host to connect to a NETCONF enabled device you must set the ``ANSIBLE_NETCONF_SSH_CONFIG`` environment variable.

 ANSIBLE_NETCONF_SSH_CONFIG can be set to either:
   - 1 or TRUE (to trigger the use of the default ssh config file ~/.ssh/config)